Partnership with Communities

 Relevance to our business

 We recognize companies as citizens and, as such, aim to contribute to the development of local communities through dialogue and community service.
-A guiding principle of our business is to “engage in corporate activities rooted in our communities and actively contribute to society,” as expressed in the Fuji Oil Group Management Philosophy.* One way we contribute to local communities is by providing food education, which draws on our business expertise.
+A principle of our business is to “engage in corporate activities rooted in our communities and actively contribute to society,” as expressed in the Fuji Oil Group Management Philosophy.* One way we contribute to local communities is by providing food education, which draws on our business expertise.

-Food education using our main raw materials (soybeans and palm oil)
+Food education using our main raw materials (soybeans, palm oil and cocoa)